 We are pleased to announce the results of both the IPSO Mori 2017 Patient Survey.
 Our thanks to those of you who took time to give us feedback.

-91% of patients say that they had confidence and trust in the healthcare professional they saw or spoke to during their last general practice appointment and 87% would recommend the Practice to someone new in the area.
+96% of patients say that they had confidence and trust in the healthcare professional they saw or spoke to during their last general practice appointment.

 To see the surveys please click below;